valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

 The following bugs were fixed:

+* **Context detail not loading properly**

+  Fixed an issue where the buttons next to the processes weren't initialized properly.

 * **Modal dispersal on error when creating an object in Object management**

   The modal will now stay open and an error will be shown when used enters invalid information when creating an object.